-Director of Studies: For every course there is a college-appointed Director of Studies (or DoS) who oversees your study.
-The DoS normally sees you at the start and end of each term to discuss your progress, and will give advice on lectures and other university teaching, discuss your options, and enter you for the appropriate exams.
-The DoS normally appoints supervisors, and may also be involved on your behalf in examination meetings and other academic consultation in your faculty.
+Director of Studies: Undergraduate students are given a College-appointed Director of Studies (or DoS) who oversees your study.
+The DoS normally sees you at the start and end of each term to discuss your progress and will give advice on lectures and other University teaching, discuss your options, and enter you for the appropriate exams.
+The DoS normally appoints supervisors and may also be involved on your behalf in examination meetings and other academic consultation in your faculty.

 Note also the Lecture List published at the start of each year in the University’s official newspaper, the Reporter, with lecture titles and locations.